Motor Transport Museums Prime Objective

 MTM Hours of Operation

-The museum facility at 31949 Highway 94 in Campo, CA is open to the public every Saturday from 9AM to 5 PM.
+The museum facility at 31949 Highway 94 in Campo, CA is open to the public every Saturday and the first Sunday of each month from 9AM to 5 PM.
 Special arrangements may be made for tours during the week by calling the Museum at: (619) 478 2492 or e-mail at: firstname.lastname@example.org

 Motor Transport Museum Officers